datalad-handbook/book/docs/basics/101-102-populate.rst

    (or the shorter form of ``--updated``, ``-u``) will only write *modifications* to the history, not untracked files.
 Later, we will also see ``.gitignore`` files that let you hide content from version control.
-   However, it is good practice to safely store away modification or new content.
+   However, it is good practice to safely store away modifications or new content.
    This both improves your dataset and workflow, and will be a requirement for the execution of certain commands.